Vietnam.vn - Nền tảng quảng bá Việt Nam

 To raise public awareness of the dangerous nature and long-term consequences of Agent Orange on the environment and people of Vietnam, and to actively support Agent Orange victims, the Provincial Association of Agent Orange/Dioxin Victims has closely followed Directive No. 43-CT/TW, dated May 14, 2015, of the Central Party Secretariat (11th term), and Directive 27-CT/TU, dated July 20, 2015, of the Provincial Party Standing Committee on "Strengthening the Party's leadership in addressing the consequences of chemical toxins used by the US in the war in Vietnam"; the Provincial People's Committee issued an Action Plan to implement measures to overcome the consequences of chemical toxins used by the US in the war in Vietnam in Phu Tho province, while also consolidating the Steering Committee for the implementation of the Ordinance on Preferential Treatment for Meritorious People and reviewing preferential policies for meritorious people.

 The Fatherland Front Committee, mass organizations, departments, agencies, and all levels of government in the province have joined in, implementing the program down to every official, Party member, association member, and citizen.
-As a result, the awareness and responsibility of Party committees and governments at all levels in supporting, caring for, and encouraging victims directly and indirectly affected by Agent Orange have been enhanced.
+As a result, the awareness and responsibility of Party committees and authorities at all levels in supporting, caring for, and encouraging victims directly and indirectly affected by Agent Orange have been enhanced.

 Reporter: Could you summarize the effectiveness of the activities of the Associations of Victims of Agent Orange/Dioxin at all levels in the past period?